coi-dev/flutter-deltachat-core/README.md

 ## Requirements
 - The latest Flutter stable version is used (if problems occur try the [Flutter Dev Channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels))
-- The latest Delta Chat Core master branch of this [repository](https://github.com/open-xchange/deltachat-core) is used
+- The latest Delta Chat Core develop branch of this [repository](https://github.com/open-xchange/deltachat-core) is used
 - The used Delta Chat Core is currently only out of the box buildable using Linux (Debian / Ubuntu is recommended)
+- Setup the Rust toolchain
 - Download the [Android NDK](https://developer.android.com/ndk/downloads/) stable version (r20b)
 - The Android NDK must be on the PATH (*ndk-build* must be callable)